 It might come as a surprise that there are more Russian dog breeds than the Siberian Husky, the Samoyed, and the Borzoi.
 The majority of Russian dogs were bred for protection and to live in cold weather, but many of them would make an amazing dog to take home to your family.

-Without further ado, we present 15 Russian dog breeds.
+Without further ado, we present 15 Russian dog breeds, large and small!

 1. Siberian Husky